abbreviatedman/spellbound/data/quotes.md

 685
 00:41:51,947 --> 00:41:54,812
-I give you the reign of...
+I give you the reign of…

 686
 00:41:55,384 --> 00:41:57,002